zohreh-aaa/clustering/README.md

 ## 4-Creating Bag of words and Run Tf_Idf Model
 ## 5-Run clustering Algorithms and Show their results

-# about clustering
+## Clustering
-we can cluster these data with two approaches
+we can cluster these data with two approaches:
 ## semantic clustering
 ## lexical clustering
 For instance, how similar are the phrases “the cat ate the mouse” with “the mouse ate the cat food” by just looking at the words?
 .
-On the surface, if you consider only word-level similarity, these two phrases appear very similar to 3 of the 4 unique words are an exact overlap.
+On the surface, if you consider only word-level similarity, these two phrases appear very similar to 3 of  4 unique words are an exact overlap.
 It typically does not take into account the actual meaning behind words or the entire phrase in context.
 .
 Instead of doing a word for word comparison, we also need to pay attention to the context in order to capture more of the semantics.
-To consider semantic similarity, we need to focus on phrase/paragraph levels (or lexical chain level) where a piece of text is broken into a relevant group of related words prior to computing similarity.
-We know that while the words significantly overlap, these two phrases actually have a different meaning.
+To consider semantic similarity, we need to focus on phrase/paragraph levels (or lexical chain level) where a piece of text is broken into a relevant group of related words before computing similarity.
+.
+We know that while the words significantly overlap, these two phrases actually have a different meaning

 ## read data
 for reading files, we need to run this part of code